Lullabot/trusty32-lamp/README.md

   [Homebrew](http://brew.sh), but it's not required.
 Windows users can use the excellent [Babun](http://babun.github.io) or get Git directly from [git-scm.com](https://git-scm.com).
 * [VirtualBox](https://www.virtualbox.org), used to run virtual machines.
-Use the latest version instead of distribution-provided packages.
+Make sure you are using the latest version from the website.
 * [Vagrant](https://www.vagrantup.com), the CLI tool to manage virtual machines easily.
-Use the latest version instead of distribution-provided packages.
+Make sure you are using the latest version from the website.

 This Vagrant box will always support the latest versions of VirtualBox and Vagrant, which are both updated regularly.
 If you encounter any problems while